koudis/boost-prebuilt-binaries/README.md

 Archives with binaries can by found at Release page.

 Each OS has version with and without -fPIC flag.

-Archives distributions compile with PIC has '-PIC' in the archive name.
+- Distributions compiled with PIC has '-PIC' in the archive name.
-Archives distributions compile without PIC has '-noPIC' in the archive name.
+- Distributions compiled without PIC has '-noPIC' in the archive name.